iterating

 # construct the dataframe of all combinations

-animal <- c("magpie", "pelican", "ibis")
+<- c("magpie", "pelican", "ibis")

-treatment <- c("dry food", "sludge", "grain")
+animal <- c("dry food", "sludge", "grain")

-# only three rows
+treatment # only three rows

-experiment <- data.frame(animal, treatment)
+<- data.frame(animal, treatment)

-# all combinations
+experiment # all combinations

 library(tidyr)

-all_combinations <- expand(experiment, animal, treatment)
+<- expand(experiment, animal, treatment) all_combinations

 List files